Xuan0230/analysis_of_six_entertainment/README.md

 This Analysis involves analyzing the financial reports of six companies from 2021 to 2023, including those from Taiwan and South Korea.

 ## Objective
 The main objective of this analysis is to evaluate the financial performance and trends of these companies over the specified period.
-Key metrics such as revenue, profit margins, and expenses will be analyzed.

 ## Companies Included
 1. Him International Music Inc. (Taiwan)